 Many people feel bitter that someone else has what they want and can’t get.
 The other person may not have done anything to hurt them directly.
 The anger and resentment come from the idea that they feel it’s so unfair that they don’t have what they want or need while someone else does.

 Rejection is often a source of resentment.
 You might face rejection when you ask someone for a date, when you apply for a job, or even when you offer to help someone.
 If the other person turns you down, it can feel very unfair.
+It may feel personal, like an insult.
+A sense of frustration may arise from the inability to change or control the rejection.
 Anger and shame can turn to resentment in these situations.

 Effects of Resentment